Learning from Oblivion: Predicting Knowledge Overflowed Weights via Retrodiction of Forgetting: Experiments

+\textbf{3) Semantic Segmentation.} Lastly, we applied our method to semantic segmentation using DeepLabV3+ \cite{chen2018encoder} with a MobileNet \cite{howard2017mobilenets} backbone.
+We incorporated KNOW predictions during pre-training on Pascal VOC \cite{Everingham15} with a ratio of $r=0.33$, without additional meta-training.
+For the downstream task, we finetuned on Cityscapes \cite{cordts2016cityscapes} for 150 epochs using Adam with cosine learning rate decay and augmentation, reporting mean class accuracy (mAcc) following the standard protocol.
 As shown in Table \ref{table:5}, task vector fails in the $\times 9$ case, performing worse than the baseline.
 For LogFit cases, it provides only marginal performance improvements.
 In contrast, our proposed method successfully enhances the mIoU values in both the $\times 3$ and $\times 9$ cases.
 These results demonstrate that our approach is effective even for more complex tasks beyond image classification.
 Additionally, several examples of segmentation results are provided in Fig. \ref{fig:segment}.
-As shown, the baseline model often fails to detect traffic lights and produces unstable segmentations.
+As shown, the baseline model often fails to detect traffic lights and produces unstable segmentation.
 In contrast, the proposed method ($\times 3$) addresses the instability problem, and the proposed method ($\times 9$) successfully generates well-defined segmentation results.
-These demonstrate that KNOW prediction can improve downstream performance.
+These demonstrate that KNOW prediction improves downstream performance.